rmoraldo/COMP3005A3Q1/README.md

 -In the main function you can test all the functions.
 -By default it adds me to it, changes my email, and deletes me from the database

+--Or you could just copy an paste the sql file and the main.java file onto your pgadmin and intelliJ ;)

 Note*** intelliJ and pg admin were both set up following the course guidelines (i.e using Maven)